CuDevlin/UltimateGMDProject/Post5.md

 ## Expanding Core Systems: UI Menus, Game States, Animations, and Audio

-This development phase pushed our project beyond the foundational gameplay mechanics by adding critical polish and functionality that enhance player control, clarity, and immersion.
-Major improvements include a robust **Pause Menu**, better **game state management**, detailed **8-directional animations**, and an integrated **audio system** for background music and sound effects.
+This final development phase pushed our project beyond the foundational gameplay mechanics by adding critical functionality that enhances player control, clarity, and immersion.
+Major improvements include a **Pause Menu**, better **game state management**, and **8-directional animations**.

-These additions not only improve the moment-to-moment experience but lay the groundwork for a more scalable and professional arcade game framework.
+These additions improve the moment-to-moment experience and lay the groundwork for a more scalable and professional arcade game framework.

 ---